ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 Each metadata block contains a series of entries that follow a standard layout.
-An entry contains the type of the entry, along with a section for entry-specific data, attributes, and a name.
+An entry contains the type of the entry, along with a section for entry-specific data, attributes and a name.

 Here's the layout of entries on disk: